tfarina/isengard/c/namingconventions.md

 UPPERFLATCASE is a naming convention where all letters are uppercase and words are written together with no separators.

+## Snake Case

+snake_case is a naming convention where all words are lowercase and separated by underscores.

+## Screaming Snake Case

+SCREAMING_SNAKE_CASE is a naming convention where all words are uppercase and separated by underscores.

 ## Pascal Snake Case